DoganM95/Cyborg-Auto-Profiler/README.md

 # Cyborg-Auto-Profiler
 ## This (original/untouched) source code is forked from Danny Hasley @ Sourceforge.
 It also contains the v3.2.2 release: https://github.com/DoganM95/Cyborg-Auto-Profiler/tree/master/AutoProfiler/bin/Release
-### As he discontinued his work on the Cyborg-Auto-Profiler, i am planning to continue his work if i find some spare time.

 ## Original Software description by Danny: